-For all institutions that have planned to publish scientific works, the open access costs have been considered within the item "Other direct costs".
-Any exceeding cost will be borne by the individual institutions.
+For all institutions that have planned to publish scientific works, an average of about 5,000 euros has been reserved (within the item "Other direct costs").
+Further costs will be borne by the individual institutions.

 The cost of the cloud platform, that will allow the execution of the project, was borne by the coordinator, for the initial 6 years (4 planned for the project and 2 further years).
+The renewal after this initial period will be managed by the "REVERT Data Access Committee", a committee of which one member from each organization of the REVERT consortium will be part, with the financial participation of all the institutions involved.

-The renewal after 6 years will be managed by the "REVERT Data Access Committee", with the financial participation of all the institutions involved.
-A renewal of at least 4 years is already envisaged.
-This cost, not included in the project costs, will be shared among all the participating institutions and always managed by the "REVERT Data Access Committee".
+A further renewal of at least 4 years is already envisaged.
+This cost, not included in the project costs, will be shared among all the participating institutions and always managed by the "REVERT Data Access Committee"

-The responsibility for the data management of the REVERT project will be borne by each partner.
+The responsibility for the data management of the REVERT project will be borne by each institution.
 Each of them will identify a representative who, together with the ICT committee and the coordinator, will take care of this aspect.